What new Current signings mean for Sam Mewis, stacked midfield

 “Now I feel like I can reclaim that part of my identity and celebrate it, but not just as myself but as a group with the Black community,” she says.

 “I used to just let things slip, let them slide off my back and not bring them up in efforts to stay a part of the group.
 I think that was damaging to myself and my self-esteem and impacted how I was playing the game and how I performed in the game,” she says.

 “Now I feel like I no longer have to do that because I have such a powerful group behind me that supports me.
 There’s power in numbers and there’s power about talking about these issues.”

 This week, the BWPC’s ranks expanded when it announced a long-term partnership with adidas.
 Together, the Collective and adidas will host soccer clinics and programming for girls aged eight to 15 in cities such as Atlanta, Durham, Orlando and Houston.

-The BWPC and adidas, alongside the U.S. Soccer Federation, Black Players for Change and Musco Lighting, have also committed to building 12 new mini pitches in predominantly Black communities across the U.S. by 2022.
+The BWPC and adidas, alongside the U.S. Soccer Foundation, Black Players for Change and Musco Lighting, have also committed to building 12 new mini pitches in predominantly Black communities across the U.S. by 2022.

 It’s a first step, but a big one, toward making soccer a more accessible game for all.